MttArmstrong/testing-lesson/_episodes/03-TDD.md

 ---
 # Test Driven Development
-Test Driven Development (or TDD) has a history in agile development but put simply you're going to write tests *before* you write code (or nearly same time).
+Test Driven Development (or TDD) has a history in agile development but put simply you're going to write tests *before* you write code (or nearly the same time).
 This is in contrast to the historical "waterfall" development cycle where tests were developed after code was written e.g. on a separate day or business quarter.

-You don't have to be a purist as long as your code ends up having tests.
+You don't have to be a TDD purist as long as your code ends up having tests.
 Some say TDD makes code less buggy, though that may not be strictly true.
 Still, TDD provides at least three major benefits: